-- Drinking water facility for the children in the school

 - Drinking facility available and being used by children

 - Is there school boundary wall/fence?

-- Toilet for children

 - Toilet available and being used by children.
 You need to check the functionality and also observe if children are going to toilet present in the school.
 Or are they using staff toilet or one available in the mosque for example.
 Ask children.

 - Does the school have library books?

 - Could you see the library books?

 - Is there any playground?

+- Is there any special Teacher (PIT) for games/playtime?

 - Is there a science Laboratory available in the School.

+- Is there a computer lab.

+- Does the school have internet?

+- Note the time of exit from the school.